Iris junonia

-Iris junonia is a plant species in the genus Iris, it is also in the subgenus Iris.
-It is a rhizomatous perennial, from Cilicia (now part of Turkey), within the Taurus Mountains.
-It has glaucous short leaves, tall stems with several branches, numerous flowers in various colours from blue-purple, lavender, pale blue, cream, white and yellow, with brown veining and white tipped orange beards.
+Iris junonia is a plant species in the genus Iris and the subgenus Iris.
+It is a rhizomatous perennial, found in parts of Turkey.
+It has short, glaucous, and straight- or falcate-shaped leaves, tall stems with several branches, numerous or up to eight flowers in various colours from blue, blue-purple, lavender, pale blue, cream, white, to yellow, with brown veining and white tipped orange beards.
 It is cultivated as an ornamental plant in temperate regions.
-Its status is still unclear, if it is a synonym of Iris germanica or a separate species.
+Its status is still unclear; it is unclear if it is a synonym of Iris germanica or a separate species.